COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ Filing USCIS Form I-140, Immigrant Petition for Noncitizen Workers
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Filing USCIS Form I-140, Immigrant Petition for Noncitizen Workers

 Form I-140 is an immigration petition to gain employment and be eligible for permanent residency in the United States.
 On this page, you will learn more about what United States Citizenship and Immigration Services (USCIS) Form I-140 is, who can apply for Form I-140, the Form I-140 process, and other information regarding employment-based immigration.

 Form I-140, Immigrant Petition for Alien Workers, is a type of employment-based green card application that is sent to USCIS.
 Employment-based green cards are the physical cards that show someone’s permanent residency status.

 Form I-140 is an immigrant employment visa that allows an applicant to immediately become a permanent U.S. resident.
 Form I-140 is just one of many immigration forms that are part of the green card category.